 Camarata suggests if your late-talking child is diagnosed with ASD, you should ask your clinician what else, besides the language delay, informed that diagnosis.

-For a late-talking child who has no other underlying conditions, an ASD diagnosis would be inaccurate, the label could be damaging, and any therapies recommended wouldn’t be productive.
+For a late-talking child who has no other underlying conditions, an ASD diagnosis would be inaccurate, and any therapies recommended wouldn’t be productive.

 Hyperlexia is when a child can read far earlier than their peers, but without understanding most of what they’re reading.
 Einstein syndrome and hyperlexia are both conditions that can lead to children being misdiagnosed with ASD.